dreamportdev/Osdev-Notes/04_Memory_Management/01_Overview.md

 * [Virtual Memory Manager](04_Virtual_Memory_Manager.md)
 * [Heap Allocation](05_Heap_Allocation.md)

 *Authors note: don't worry, we will try to keep it as simple as possible, using basic algorithms and explaining all the gray areas as we go.
-The logic may sometimes be hard to follow, you will most likely have to go through several parts of this section multiple times.*
+The logic may sometimes be hard to follow, you will most likely have to go through several reads of this part multiple times.*

 Each of the layers has a dedicated section below, however we'll start with a high level look at how they fit together.
 Before proceeding let's briefly define the concepts above: